-The Faculty Center will hold a two day orientation to SUNY Oneonta each August.
-This will be followed by monthly workshops designed for new faculty.
+The Faculty Center will hold a two day New Faculty Orientation to SUNY Oneonta each August.
+This will be followed by programming throughout the academic year designed for new faculty.

 Each year, The Faculty Center will provide mentors for new faculty.
 If you are interested in serving as a mentor please fill out the online form.